jlopez2030-dev/CS2Q1-Project-Proposal-Conceptualization-Drafts/README.md

-# Project Title Multi-tool Study Assistant
+# Project Title: Multi-tool Study Assistant

 ## Project Description
 A multi-tool study assistant designed to help fellow scholars while studying.
 It also manages your activities by using the to-do list and prioritizes the activities that are needed as soon as possible.